SebastiaanJohn/knn-memory-clipcap/blogpost.md

 Following the pre-training, we will employ the ActivityNet Captions dataset[^krishna2017dense] for fine-tuning.
 The ActivityNet Captions dataset provides a more task-specific data source explicitly designed for captioning temporally spread-out video activities.
 It contains 20k videos with 100k detailed descriptions of sequences of events.
 To the best of our knowledge, this makes it the optimal choice for our research.

 ### Pre-processing
 Videos are converted into image frames at a rate of 5 frames per second (fps).
 We extract all frames from the start to the end of each captioned segment, treating each segment as an independent _video clip_.
 We will denote the set of video clips by $`\{c_i\}^C_{i=1}`$, where the amount of frames of clip $`c_i`$ is given by $`f(c_i)`$.
 The frames are individually embedded using the CLIP image encoder, and the captions are tokenized using the GPT-2 tokenizer.
-Given that we are only finetuning the model, we will use only a subset of ActivityNet Captions.
+Given that we are only fine-tuning the model, we will use only a subset of ActivityNet Captions.
 The final pre-processed datasets can be downloaded using the links in our GitHub repository[^github].

 A visualization of an ActivityNet Captions video clip is shown in [figure 3].
 Each of the captions in this figure is associated with a specific time interval within the video clip.
 It should be noted that even though we treat the video clips as independent, they may not be, as references to previously described activities or objects may be made (e.g. "Eventually", "Another", "The woman").